Himanshu032000/Maze-Solver/README.md

 We can only encounter the boundary if we have visited the block around the boundary which is shown by blue colour in above figures.
 We have to choose the next move to the block which has lower value than the current one and if the boundary is encountered between these two block then we’ll update the value of the current block by adding two into the value of previous visited block and then check the consistency and update the value of the required block to maintain consistency(figure(2) & figure(4)).
 Maintain the consistency means we have to make sure that every block has the next block(no wall in between) which has the lower value then itself.
 ## Running Instructions
-For Running the code go to the
+For Running the code first we have to give the image path in Gui.java file which is present at MazeSolver/src/mazesolver/Gui.java .
+Give following path of maze image which is at line 79 of Gui.java file .

+                                    image = ImageIO.read(new File(".\\Images\\maze-20x20.png"));